monkeydrummer/SurveyData2025/DEPLOYMENT_GUIDE.md

 ---

-## Making It Private
+## Privacy & Security

-Your Streamlit Cloud app is public by default (anyone with the link can access it).
+Your Streamlit Cloud app is public (anyone with the link can access it).

-The password provides access control.
+Security features:
+- ✅ No sensitive data in the repository
+- ✅ Users must upload their own CSV files
+- ✅ Data is only stored in the user's session
+- ✅ Data is never saved to the server

 For additional security:
-1. Keep your GitHub repo private
-2. Don't share the app URL publicly
+1. Don't share the app URL publicly if you want to restrict access
-3. Change the password periodically
-4. Use Streamlit Cloud's built-in authentication (paid feature) for enterprise use
+2. Consider using Streamlit Cloud's built-in authentication (paid feature) for enterprise use
+3. Educate users to only upload the CSV when needed

 ---